rcolepeterson/rcp-nextjs-appengine/README.md

 # Next.js for APP Engine

-This repo is an example of Next.js configured to deploy to an App Engine env.
+Next.js project configured to be deployed to an Google Cloud App Engine env.
 Based on https://github.com/superbmeteor/nextjs-gae-demo

 ## Prerequisites